KamyarLajani/validoz/README.md

   { field: 'Best friend', message: 'Best friend value is wrong' }, {
     field: 'Password',
-    message: 'Password must contain at least one numberic, one upper case and one lower case characters and the length at least 6 characters'
+    message: 'Password must contain at least one numberic, one upper case, one lower case characters and the length at least 6 characters'
   }
 ]
 */